 Unfortunately, some older students have been denied the right to stay or enroll in school.
 They have been told they need to go to adult education classes to get a high school diploma.

-If you do not have access to high school, you can study online for a GED®, HiSET or TASC certificate with our free online GED® preparation class.
-The GED®, HiSET and TASC certificates are instead of high school diplomas.
-They show colleges and employers that you have the same knowledge as a someone who graduated from high school in the USA.
+If you do not have access to high school, you can study online for a GED® and HiSET certificate with our free online GED® preparation class.
+The GED® and HiSET certificates are instead of high school diplomas.
+They show colleges and employers that you have the same knowledge as someone who graduated from high school in the USA.